Do any of these match a focus area for you?

-- Growing JIRA Software usage from 10 to 10,000+ users.
+- Growing usage on your server instance from 1,000 to 10,000+ users

 Product adoption indicators

-Some tips to prepare for large-scale organic growth
+How to prepare for large-scale organic growth

 Business processes and teams

-1. Consolidate administrative teams to centralize delivery and support of Atlassian products as a service
+1. Consolidate administrative teams to centralize delivery and support of Atlassian products as a service.

-2. Improve governance and controls for integrations with internal and external systems
+2. Improve governance and controls for integrations with internal and external systems.

-3. Create best practices specific to your business and infrastructure that help users get the most benefit out of JIRA Software, Confluence and other products with minimal performance and uptime impact
+3. Create best practices specific to your business and infrastructure that help users get the most benefit out of Jira Software, Confluence, and other products with minimal performance and uptime impact.

-- High availability via active clustering for always-on systems
+- High availability

-- Performance at large scale with load-balancing
+- Performance at scale

 - Disaster recovery